Hotel 1 Hotel Toronto

 Hotel 1 Hotel Toronto reviews

-Planning your ferry trip from Toronto?
-Stay at 1 Hotel Toronto; rated and is available from CAD $ 342.
-1 Hotel Toronto is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in Toronto?
+Book 1 Hotel Toronto; rated and is available from CAD $ 342.
+1 Hotel Toronto is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address 1 Hotel Toronto